 - Neck and spinal cord injuries

 - Impairment of organs or other bodily functions

 Not only are these catastrophic injuries likely to result in substantial medical expenses, but they may also require continuing medical care for permanent impairments and medical conditions.
-Individuals who suffer permanent injuries may also be unable to work, which can result in a substantial loss of income over time.

 Negligence and Catastrophic Injury Claims